bosterholz/cloudcourse/index.md

 ```bash
 ./nextflow run hello
 ```
 Shorter than you expected?
-Yes, because we are a lazzy bunch and cheated a little bit.
+Yes, because we are a lazy bunch and cheated a little bit.
 Without a "hello" script in the same directory, Nextflow looked for a corresponding script on its github account.
 There it found something, checked it out using the integrated git module and started it locally.
 What you see are the results for running this script:

 ```groovy